 North Carolina A&T State University

-North Carolina A&T State University offers 117 undergraduate degrees, 58 master's degrees and three Ph.D. programs.
-This 4-year college features an undergraduate degree program in journalism and mass communications that includes five concentrations.
-The concentrations include electronic media and journalism, broadcast production, media management, public relations and print journalism.
+North Carolina A&T State University offers 117 undergraduate degrees, 29 master's degrees and nine Ph.D. programs.
+This 4-year college features an undergraduate degree program in journalism and mass communications that includes three concentrations.
+The concentrations include public relations, multimedia journalism and mass media production.

-Bachelor of Science in Journalism and Mass Communications - Broadcast Production
+Bachelor of Science in Journalism and Mass Communications - Mass Media Production

-Bachelor of Science in Journalism and Mass Communications - Electronic Media and Journalism
+Bachelor of Science in Journalism and Mass Communications - Multimedia Journalism

 University of North Carolina at Greensboro

-The University of North Carolina at Greensboro is part of the University of North Carolina System, which is comprised of 16 institutions in the state.
-Through its Media Studies Department, the University of North Carolina at Greensboro offers an undergraduate media studies major and a graduate-level broadcasting degree.
+The University of North Carolina at Greensboro is part of the University of North Carolina System, which is comprised of 17 institutions in the state.
+Through its Media Studies Department, the University of North Carolina at Greensboro offers an undergraduate media studies major.
 The Carmichael Radio and Television Center features a soundstage, production classroom, recording studio, editing laboratory and screening room.

 Bachelor of Arts in Media Studies

 The media studies program educates and trains students in film and video production, news and documentary production, film and television studies, media management and media writing.
 Students have an opportunity to create their own type of program that focuses on their interests, such as writing, producing, reporting, criticism or analysis.
-The program also allows students to produce their own fictional or non-fictional narrative, documentary or other type of production.
+Relevant courses are offered in advanced broadcast journalism, broadcast news writing and radio and television announcing.
+The program also allows students to produce their own fictional or non-fictional narrative, documentary or another type of production.